dotnet/AspNetCore.Docs/aspnetcore/security/samesite.md

 ## .NET Core support for the sameSite attribute

-.NET Core 3.1 and later support the 2019 draft standard for SameSite.
+.NET Core supports the 2019 draft standard for SameSite.
 Developers are able to programmatically control the value of the sameSite attribute using the `HttpCookie.SameSite` property.
-Setting the `SameSite` property to Strict, Lax, or None results in those values being written on the network with the cookie.
-Setting it equal to `(SameSiteMode)(-1)` indicates that no sameSite attribute should be included on the network with the cookie
+Setting the `SameSite` property to `Strict`, `Lax`, or `None` results in those values being written on the network with the cookie.
+Setting to `SameSiteMode.Unspecified indicates no sameSite should be sent with the cookie.

 [!code-csharp[](samesite/snippets/Privacy.cshtml.cs?name=snippet)]